Skip to Content

 17. Take out a travel insurance

-Without insurance, you easily end up paying several thousands of euros for doctors and medicine.
+Without insurance, you easily pay several thousand euros for doctors and medicine.

 18. Bring several credit cards